OleHolmNielsen/Slurm_tools/InfiniBand/README.md

 If you have configured `Node Health Check` (NHC) to check the InfiniBand ports, the NHC check is going to fail until the InfiniBand ports are up.
+Please note that `slurmd` will call NHC at startup, if `HealthCheckProgram` has been configured in `slurm.conf`.
+Jobs started by `slurmd` may fail if the InfiniBand port is not yet up.

 This work is based on scripts by Ward Poelmans <ward.poelmans@vub.be> and Max Rutkowski <max.rutkowski@gfz-potsdam.de>.